xxblazexx/Fitara_prediction/README.md

 # Fitara_prediction
-Text classification using RNN(LSTM) and Naive bayes model The output is shown in ss.docx
+Text classification using RNN(LSTM) and Naive bayes model.
+The output is shown in ss.docx

 Steps to run:-